bcgov/aps-infra-platform/documentation/tutorials/protect-client-cred.md

 ## Access your API

 At this point, you have successfully configured your Gateway.
-Before accessing your API, let's review what you have setup:
+Before accessing your API, let's review what you have set up:

 - Route to your service, via a vanity URL
 - Protected by an SSL `*.api.gov.bc.ca` certificate